 John Harte is a professor of energy and resources and of environmental science, policy and management.
 Following undergraduate studies at Harvard and a doctoral degree in Physics from the University of Wisconsin, he was an NSF Postdoctoral Fellow at CERN, Geneva and an Assistant Professor of Physics at Yale.
-His research interests include climate-ecosystem interactions, theoretical ecology, and environmental policy.
+Harte's research interests include climate-ecosystem interactions, theoretical ecology, and environmental policy.
 He is the recipient of a Pew Scholars Prize in Conservation and the Environment, a Guggenheim Fellowship, the 2001 Leo Szilard prize from the American Physical Society, the 2004 UC Berkeley Graduate Mentorship Award, a Miller Professorship, and is a co-recipient of the 2006 George Polk award in journalism.
 He is an elected Fellow of the California Academy of Sciences and the American Physical Society.
-He has also served on six National Academy of Sciences Committees and has authored over 180 scientific publications, including six books.
-One of those books, "Consider a Spherical Cow" is a widely used textbook on environmental modeling.
+He has also served on numerous National Academy of Sciences Committees and has authored more than 180 scientific publications, including six books.
+One of those books, Consider a Spherical Cow, is a widely used textbook on environmental modeling.